Get the Facts on Ebola in 20 Minutes!

-For questions regarding the Ebola virus, please call (202) 442-8141.
+For questions regarding the Ebola Virus Disease, please call:

-The governance and oversight of Emergency Medical Services in the District of Columbia has been entrusted to the District of Columbia Department of Health.
+The governance and oversight of Emergency Medical Services (EMS) in the District of Columbia has been entrusted to the District of Columbia Department of Health.
 This is done through a series of laws, regulations and policies.

 The EMS Act of 2008 became effective March 25, 2009 as DC Law 17-357, DC Official Code §§ 7-2341.01 et seq.
 On June 1, 2009 Mayoral Order 2009-89 was issued that the authority granted to the Mayor in the EMS Act was delegated to the Director of the Department of Health.